With so many places to visit in Catalonia, it’s a shame that more people don’t venture outside of Barcelona when they visit the region.

 The park is characterised by sharp changes in terrain, which can change in altitude dramatically after a few hundred metres.
 Rivers and cliffs are commonly found as you walk around.

 The park is also home to numerous megalithic structures, some of which date from Roman times.
-You can find a lot of them on the via August and via Austa walkways.
+You can find a lot of them on via August and via Austa walkways.

-How to get around Catalonia
+How to Get around Catalonia

 The best way to get around Catalonia is by train.
 The network in Catalonia is fantastic and most of the best spots can be reached fairly easily.

 Trains leave regularly from Barcelona and you can hop on the regional trains from most major stations in the city.
-Some of the locations are outside of zone 1, which means they will cost more.
+Some of the locations are outside of Zone 1, which means they will cost more.

 Four zones exist in and around Catalonia and the further out you get, the most expensive the trip.
 However, as some of these trains are on the high-speed network, it’s worth the money, as you get there very quickly.